|

 108. exude

-release (a liquid) in drops or small quantities
+release in drops or small quantities

 109. prophecy